Contact us on WhatsApp: +33 6 95 73 52 90

 Whenever you think of French salutations, “Bonjour” is likely the first that comes to mind.
 Translating to “good day,” this greeting is versatile, used universally across the French-speaking world from morning to late afternoon.
 It’s the perfect way to greet someone, whether you’re entering a store, meeting a friend, or starting a conversation with a stranger.

-Though “Bonjour” is undeniably popular, the French language boasts a plethora of other greetings, each holding its unique charm:
+Though “Bonjour” is undeniably popular, there are a plethora of other French salutations, each holding its unique charm:

 • Bonsoir: As the sun dips and evening approaches, you’ll switch from “Bonjour” to “Bonsoir,” which translates to “good evening.”